Credit Karma Guide to Filing Taxes for Your Side Job

 What are your self-employment tax obligations?

 In addition to reporting your taxable independent contractor earnings to the IRS for income tax purposes, you also must pay self-employment, or SE, taxes.
 These are the self-employed equivalent of traditional federal payroll taxes: the Social Security and Medicare taxes an employer would withhold from your paycheck.

 When you earn a salary, you and your employer equally share these taxes, which together are part of the Federal Insurance Contributions Act.
-That’s 6.2 percent for Social Security (on earnings up to the annual Social Security wage base) and 1.45 percent for Medicare, bringing the total of these taxes to 15.3 percent: 7.65 percent paid by the worker, 7.65 percent paid by the boss.
+That’s 6.2% for Social Security (on earnings up to the annual Social Security wage base) and 1.45% for Medicare, bringing the total of these taxes to 15.3%: 7.65% paid by the worker, 7.65% paid by the boss.